UMCarpentries/intro-curriculum-r/paper/paper.md

 pre- and post-workshop survey results in this manuscript.
 The Carpentries is a fiscally sponsored project of Community Initiatives, a registered 501(c)3 non-profit organisation based in California, USA.

-We thank Victoria Alden and Scott Martin for assisting us in organizing and advertising our pilot workshop.
+We are grateful to Victoria Alden and Scott Martin for assisting us in organizing and advertising our pilot workshop.
-We also thank Shelly Johnson for volunteering as a helper at the workshop.
+We thank Shelly Johnson for volunteering as a helper at the workshop and contributing to the setup instructions.
+We also thank Bennet Fauber for contributing to the setup instructions.

 We thank the learners who participated in the workshop, provided feedback, and completed the surveys.